ducstat/ducstat.github.io/_pages/about.md

 **Duties**:
 1. Breeding F1 corn (vegetable corn, sweetcorn, waxy corn).
 2. Developing and applying new agriculture technology in modern agriculture research and farming for sustainable development.
-3. Conducting experiments on lily, tulip, watermelon,muskmelon, tomato.
+3. Conducting experiments on lily, tulip, watermelon, muskmelon, tomato.
 4. Support students doing experiments for undergraduate and postgraduate research.

-Master Research
+MSc.
+Research
 ======
 1. Thesis title: **High-throughput phenotyping of rice genotypes for nitrogen use efficiency**.
 2. Rice materials: 300 diverse rice genotypes (3k IRRI, BAM, national cultivars, etc).
 3. Objective: This aim of this study were to identify donors for nitrogen use efficiency (NUE) in rice using high throughput phenomics approach and to map QTLs/genes governing NUE in rice genotypes.
 4. University: ICAR - Indian Agricultural Research Institute, Nanaji Deshmukh Plant Phenomics Centre.
-5. Location: Pusa campus, New Delhi, India.
+5.Location: Pusa campus, New Delhi, India.
 6. Duration: 2018-2020.

 BSc.
 Research